Informfully/Documentation/docs/source/loading.rst

 For single-category items: ``{"N2073": "sports"}``
-For multi-category items: ``{"N55528": ["lifestyle", "health"]}`` For CSV input, the first column should list item raw IDs, and the second column should contain a single category or a comma-separated list.
+For multi-category items: ``{"N55528": ["lifestyle", "health"]}`` For CSV input, the first column should list the item's raw IDs, and the second column should contain a single category or a comma-separated list of categories.

 load_complexity
 ---------------